-A 35% withholding tax rate applies in case of investment income payments to individuals or companies domiciled in one of the low tax jurisdictions listed in the Order.
-If such investment income payments are made through a foreign paying agent this income will be subject to tax at progressive rates of up to 48%, and to the additional income tax surcharges as the case may be (see above).
+A 35% withholding tax rate applies in case of investment income payments from companies domiciled in one of the blacklisted jurisdictions listed in the Ministerial Order No. 150/2004 of 13 of February 2004, as amended.

 The positive difference between the capital gains and losses made during the year is taxed at the special tax rate of 28%, but the taxpayer may choose to aggregate this income, in which case it will be subject to personal income progressive taxes rates and to the additional income tax surcharges as the case may be (see above).